 J.C., Daisy, and Plot 88

-They didn't have much in common with my ancestors, but the Wardners knew how it felt to be alone during life's darkest hours.
-And on a bleak winter day in 1885, the wealthy man helped the poor man.
+The Wardners knew how it felt to be alone during life's darkest hours, and on a bleak winter day in 1885, the wealthy man helped the poor man.
 Both were richer for it.

 Schooled by the Bohemian Count

 He immigrated to a strange land and thrived in that land.
 He crossed paths with outlaws, rebels, and legends.
 He loved his family and his friends.
-The Bohemian Count made a life...not just a living!
+The Bohemian Count didn't just make a living, He made a life!

 The Man, The Myth, The Bohemian Count

 His adventures were the stuff of legend.
 He crossed paths with Seth Bullock, Al Swearengen, and the Queen of the Wild Ladies.
-How did the Bohemian Count ever find the time to work?
+How did the Bohemian Count find the time to make a living?